jineshrs2398/jineshrs2398.github.io/_pages/projects.md

 Object Detection using YOLOv2
 ======
-corporated the YOLOv2 object detection algorithm with pre-trained weights to accurately and efficiently detect various objects in real-world images, demonstrating expertise in key deep learning concepts such as CNN, anchor boxes, and non-max suppression.
+Incorporated the YOLOv2 object detection algorithm with pre-trained weights to accurately and efficiently detect various objects in real-world images, demonstrating expertise in key deep learning concepts such as CNN, anchor boxes, and non-max suppression.